mapbox/mapbox-gl-rtl-text/README.md

  - `aws s3 cp --acl public-read --content-type application/javascript mapbox-gl-rtl-text.js.min s3://mapbox-gl-js/plugins/mapbox-gl-rtl-text/v$(node --print --eval "require('./package.json').version")/mapbox-gl-rtl-text.js`

 ## Experimental Web Assembly support
 `make all` will now build a second version of the plugin built using Web Assembly.
 Once wasm support is widespread, the technology promises smaller package sizes and faster load times.
 The output file `mapbox-gl-rtl-text.wasm.js` will try to locally load a `wrapper.wasm.wasm`.
-To test the wasm version of the plugin, you need to somehow host `wrapper.wasm` and modify the javascript wrapper to pick it up.
+To test the wasm version of the plugin, you need to somehow host `wrapper.wasm` and modify the JavaScript wrapper to pick it up.